CalamityAdam/iot/course/readings/dev-setup.md

 ### JavaScript and React linters

-Next, use the Atom Package Manager (apm) to install a few packages that will provide linting and syntax highlighting for JavaScript and React.

-React's JSX syntax is not a standard part of JavaScript, so without a little help it will make our Atom linter very angry with us.
-Let's install an additional Atom package, `react`, to provide JSX linting support.
+React's JSX syntax is not a standard part of JavaScript, so without a little help Atom won't know how to handle syntax highlighting for React code.
+Let's install some additional Atom packages to provide JSX and JavaScript linting support.

 ```sh
 # apm is the 'atom package manager'